paulowe/gcp/images.md

    - Create new image from VM; pre-configured and installed
    - Import images from On-prem, other cloud providers

+## Machine iImages
-Because machine images stores config, metadata, permissions and data from one or more disks, required to create a VM, they can be used in many scenarios
+Machine images store config, metadata, permissions and data from **one or more disks, required to create a VM.**

+Machine images can be used in many scenarios

 **Use cases:**
 - Single disk backup  (PD snapshots; Custom images; can achieve this as well)